 Developed by Claude-Etienne Minié, the projectile that bore his name solved the problem of slow loading times whilst simultaneously further increasing the rifles accuracy.
 Improving on the original design work done by Henri-Gustave Delvigne.

 A straight piece of metal that houses the bore.
 A rifle has a long barrel with rifling.
 The walls of the barrel are typically thick, this is to handle some high pressures generated when a bullet is fired from the chamber.
 Usually used to fire at stationary targets and at a variety of ranges.
 The rifle barrel is designed for one specific caliber.

-A hole drilled longitudinally through the barrel.
-The interior space cut down the center of a rifle barrel.
+A hole was drilled longitudinally through the barrel.
+The interior space cut down the centre of a rifle barrel.
 It is through this space that a bullet or projectile is propelled when a rifle is fired.

 A projectile propelled down the bore by expanding gases, which are typically caused by the rapid combustion of the powder contained in the bullet’s cartridge.